MadTiger2409/SimpleBlog/README.md

 </table>

 ## Project status
-Current status: RELEASED :heavy_check_mark:
+Current status: CLOSED :x:

-The application has been released and is available on [Azure](https://simpleblog20190106102028.azurewebsites.net/)
+The application has been finished.
+I have no plans for any updates.

 A `Master` branch is always the stable one.
 If you are intrested in testing the project in its current form then you should download this branch.